Philipp Reis Memorial

 Is it wheelchair accessible?

-Check the official website for current accessibility information to confirm if the site meets your needs.
+Check the official website for current information regarding accessibility options at the memorial.

 Can I buy tickets online?